SKKUAutoLab/tsbow.github.io/README.md

 | 🏷️ **Semi-Annotated Instances** | 71.1M |
 | ✏️ **Manual-Annotated Frames** | 48K |
 | 📦 **Manual-Annotated Instances** | 1.1M |

+## Dataset Download

+We provide scripts to download the TSBOW dataset from HuggingFace.
+Please refer to the [`download_TSBOW.py`](utils/download_TSBOW.py) script for more details.

+## References

+Thanks to the developers and contributors of the following open-source repositories, whose invaluable work has greatly inspire our project:

+- [X-AnyLabeling](https://github.com/CVHub520/X-AnyLabeling): An open-source tool for precise bounding box creation.
+- [Ultralytics YOLO](https://github.com/ultralytics/ultralytics): Detection models for training and real-time inferencing.
+- [YOLOv12](https://github.com/sunsmarterjie/yolov12): A model for object detection.

+Our repository is licensed under the **Apache 2.0 License**.
+However, if you use other components in your work, please follow their license.

 ## Citation